 So your coming to San Diego and want to get in some riding.
 Well we have some good riding to offer you down here.
-To start with this is the general breakdown of how I have divided up the area of the county as far as organizing the trails is concerned.
-This roughly matches menu structure to the left.
+To start with this is the general breakdown of how I have divided up the area of the county as far as organizing the trails are concerned.
+This roughly matches the menu structure of this site.

-Okay, I have done some traveling over the years and have noticed a little something about cuisine.
+WHAT TO EAT: Okay, I have done some traveling over the years and have noticed a little something about cuisine.
 If you for sure want authentic Japanese food, go to Japan.
 If you want real Korean food, go to Korea.
 If you are looking for authentic Thai food, got to Thailand.
 Now if you fancy authentic Mexican food, then San Diego is the place for you!
 Outside of that you will find good stuff here no matter what you like.
 Just about any Mexican joint that can get high marks on Yelp in this neighborhood is going to be okay.
-Additionally if there is some place that fits right in for a good post-ride grub place, I will typically mention it in my right for the indvidual ride.
+Additionally if there is some place that fits right in for a good post-ride grub place, I will typically mention it in the write up for the indvidual ride.

-Now for those of you who fancy great beer, congratulations you are comign to Beer Town USA!
-Our craft beer scence is simply insane!
-Grab a copy of our local Beer Rag, WestCoaster and prepare to be overwhelmed with the offerings
+WHAT TO DRINK: Now for those of you who fancy great beer, congratulations you are coming to Beer Town USA!
+Our craft beer scene is simply insane!
+Be prepared to be overwhelmed with the offerings.

 Bringing your own bike is always great but it is not always possible.
 The awesome folks over at the San Diego Mountain Biking Association have been keeping a more up to date list that I have been so I just check out thier list of Bike Rental places.